-Setting up Guidelines on industrial park development and operation
+Setting up Guidelines on industrial park development and operation Mandated agencies to authorize all-inclusive required infrastructure development in industrial zones Tackling problems in coordination among government agencies Private zone developers may face difficulties in developing full-fledged infrastructure in comply with the requests from regulators and investors without provision of Technical Guide.
+When each developer has their own standard and procedure in industrial zone development, it would bring about a situation that each industrial zone varies in availability of infrastructure repertoire.
+If there is no regulations/guidelines to request zone developers to offer all required services with particular standard/quality of infrastructure and utilities service provision, namely electricity and wastewater management.
+In Southeast Asian countries, there are laws and guidelines specifying the role and responsibilities of industrial park developers, which includes private developers, to comply all required park developers, which includes private developers, to comply all required park developers, which includes private developers, to comply all required park developers.

-- ✓ Mandated agencies to authorize all-inclusive required infrastructure development in industrial zones - ✓ Tackling problems in coordination among government agencies - ✓ Private zone developers may face difficulties in developing full-fledged infrastructure in comply with the requests from regulators and investors without provision of Technical Guide. - When each developer has their own standard and procedure in industrial zone development, it would bring about a situation that each industrial zone varies in availability of infrastructure repertoire. - ▶ If there is no regulations/guidelines to request zone developers to offer all required services with particular standardized infrastructure setting, Zone developer is not fully correspond with required standard/quality of infrastructure and utilities service provision, namely electricity and wastewater management. - ▶ In Southeast Asian countries, there are laws and guidelines specifying the role and responsibilities of industrial park developers, which includes private developers, to comply all requirement of infrastructure and utility service standard, hence private zone developer can have a guidance to follow, and the government can outsource the development and operation of infrastructure and utility service to private companies in accordance with the regulations and guidelines.
+all requirement of infrastructure and utility service standard, hence private zone developer can have a guidance to follow, and the government can outsource the development and operation of infrastructure and utility service to private companies in accordance with the regulations and guidelines.